 ING is a member of the Thun Group of Banks.
 Named after the Swiss city it meets in, the Thun Group is an informal group that’s been discussing the meaning of the UN’s Protect, Respect and Remedy framework and the UN Guiding Principles on Business and Human Rights, both in regards to banks.

 The Group published a discussion paper in January 2017 on banks’ due diligence in terms of potential human rights violations.
 This builds on the first discussion paper (PDF) and group statement (PDF) published in 2013 on the implications of the guiding principles for banks in the areas of retail and private banking; corporate and investment banking; and asset management.
-The Group has had various discussions with stakeholders such as NGO’s and human rights specialist John Ruggie about the January version and after thorough consideration decided to revise and republish their January discussion paper.
+The Group has had various discussions with stakeholders including NGOs and former UN Special Representative on business and human rights John Ruggie about the January version and, after thorough consideration, decided to revise and republish the discussion paper.

-The Group continues discussions on how to effectively embed human rights due diligence in the financial sector.
+The Group continues to advance its understanding on how to effectively embed human rights due diligence in the financial sector.

 OECD Advisory Group